chriswendt/ietf/draft-ietf-stir-passport.md

 **2. PASSporT Token Overview**

 JSON Web Token (JWT) [RFC7519] and JSON Web Signature (JWS) [RFC7515] and related specifications define a standard token format that can be used as a way of encapsulating claimed or asserted information with an associated digital signature using X.509 based certificates.
-JWT provides a set of claims in JSON format that can conveniently accomidate asserted originating identity information and is easily extensible for extension mechanisms defined below.
+JWT provides a set of claims in JSON format that can conveniently accommodate asserted originating identity information and is easily extensible for extension mechanisms defined below.
 Additionally, JWS provides a path for updating methods and cryptographic algorithms used for the associated digital signatures.

 JWS defines the use of JSON data structures in a specified canonical format for signing data corresponding to JOSE header, JWS Payload, and JWS Signature.
 JWT defines a set of claims that are represented by specified key value pairs which can be extended with custom keys for specific applications.
 The next sections define the header and claims that MUST be minimally used with JWT and JWS for PASSporT.